Kenya election official tortured, murdered before vote, officials say

 In 2007, he called for street protests after tallying was abruptly stopped and a winner announced.
 Political protests and ethnic violence killed more than 1,200 people.

-The announcement of Msando's death came days after an attacker killed a policeman outside the vice president's country home [nL5N1KL06C].
+The announcement of Msando's death came days after an attacker killed a policeman outside the vice president's country home.